luizakuze/Cursos/intermediate-machine-learning/01-intro.md

 models = [model_1, model_2, model_3, model_4, model_5]
 ```

+**Notes**

+- `n_estimators`: The number of trees in the forest.
+- `min_samples_split`: The minimum number of samples required to split an internal node.
+- `max_depth`: The maximum depth of the tree.
+If None, then nodes are expanded until all leaves are pure or until all leaves contain less than min_samples_split samples.
+- `criterion`: The function to measure the quality of a split.
+It can be “squared_error”, “absolute_error”, “friedman_mse” or “poisson” and default=”squared_error”.

-To select the best model out five, we define a function socore_model() below
+To select the best model out five (model_1, model_2, ..., model_5), we define a function score_model() below

 ## score_model(): Retuns the mean absolute error (MAE) form the validation set